ansible/awx/docs/capacity.md

 ### Resource Determination For Capacity Algorithm

 The capacity algorithms are defined in order to determine how many `forks` a system is capable of running at the same time.
 This controls how many systems Ansible itself will communicate with simultaneously.
-Increasing the number of forks a Tower system is running will, in general, allow jobs to run faster by performing more work in parallel.
+Increasing the number of forks a AWX system is running will, in general, allow jobs to run faster by performing more work in parallel.
 The tradeoff is that this will increase the load on the system which could cause work to slow down overall.

-Tower can operate in two modes when determining capacity. `mem_capacity` (the default) will allow you to overcommit CPU resources while protecting the system from running out of memory.
+AWX can operate in two modes when determining capacity. `mem_capacity` (the default) will allow you to overcommit CPU resources while protecting the system from running out of memory.
 If most of your work is not CPU-bound, then selecting this mode will maximize the number of forks.

 #### Memory Relative Capacity
 `mem_capacity` is calculated relative to the amount of memory needed per-fork.
-Taking into account the overhead for Tower's internal components, this comes out to be about `100MB` per fork.
-When considering the amount of memory available to Ansible jobs the capacity algorithm will reserve 2GB of memory to account for the presence of other Tower services.
+Taking into account the overhead for AWX's internal components, this comes out to be about `100MB` per fork.
+When considering the amount of memory available to Ansible jobs the capacity algorithm will reserve 2GB of memory to account for the presence of other AWX services.
 The algorithm itself looks like this:

     (mem - 2048) / mem_per_fork